Defenders enhance skills during annual Advanced Combat Training Exercise

 |0

-This work, Defenders enhance skills during annual Advanced Combat Training Exercise, by Blaine Torres, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Defenders enhance skills during annual Advanced Combat Training Exercise, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.